 - RSA keys in PEM-encoded PKCS #1 format (from a file).
+The PEM key that contains the key to import must not require a passphrase. - EC, ECDH, ECDSA, Ed25519 and X25519 keys in PEM-encoded PKCS #8 format (from a file).
 The PEM key that contains the key to import must not require a passphrase. - DES, DES2 and Triple DES keys (entered in hex).

-You cannot import keys into a Security World that complies with FIPS 140 Level 3.
+You cannot import keys into a Security World that complies with FIPS

+140 Level 3.
 Attempting to import keys into a FIPS 140 Level 3 Security World returns an error.